bitcoinfees/bitcoinfees.github.io/faq.md

 This can be used, for example, to gauge a transaction's position in the mempool backlog, or to assess whether the fee estimates are reasonable.

-#### The mempool size doesn't seem to correspond with other sites.

-The mempool size graph discounts transactions with fee rate lower than minrelaytxfee.
-The graph thus reflects the queue of fee-paying transactions, which is what we're interested in.

-To see the mempool size vs fee rate, refer to [this graph](/misc/profile).
+#### Why does the fee graph seem to have a floor of 5000 satoshis/kB?

+The floor is determined by the minrelaytxfee setting of my Bitcoin node.
+It's possible you could get confirmations at a lower fee rate, but my node wouldn't be able to tell.

 #### What is "capacity byterate"?